alexeagleson/nextjs-fullstack-app-template/README.app.md

 Let's get to building.

-Rmember in each case we are using the [BaseTemplate](https://dev.to/alexeagleson/how-to-build-scalable-architecture-for-your-nextjs-project-2pb7#creating-a-component-template).
+Remember in each case we are using the [BaseTemplate](https://dev.to/alexeagleson/how-to-build-scalable-architecture-for-your-nextjs-project-2pb7#creating-a-component-template).
 For `Header` the Story title is `navigation/Header`.

 `components/navigation/header/Header.tsx`